midstreeeam/evolutionSim/README.md

 ### Install

 This project working on Python 3.6 and later version.
+(If you want to run it on 3.10, you need to ban the usage of Numba)

 Then clone the repo and do the following